Decatur County License Hearing Guide

 Related Guides

-Decatur DUI License Suspension & ALR Hearing: A Critical Guide
+Decatur County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• Where to Request: You must request the hearing from the Tennessee Department of Safety and Homeland Security (specifically, the Driver License Division).
+• Where to request: You must request the hearing from the Tennessee Department of Safety and Homeland Security (typically handled through the Driver Services division).

-• What Happens if You Miss the Deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
-This suspension will take effect without a hearing, and you will lose the opportunity to challenge the suspension administratively.
-Don't let this happen!
-Act immediately.
+• What happens if you miss the deadline: If you fail to request a hearing within 15 days, your license will be automatically suspended.
+There are very limited exceptions to this deadline.

 Automatic License Suspension